trigaten/Learn_Prompting/docs/prompt_injection/jailbreaking.md

   <img src={actor} style={{width: "500px"}} />
 </div>

 This example by [@m1guelpf](https://twitter.com/m1guelpf/status/1598203861294252033) demonstrates an acting scenario between two people discussing a robbery, causing ChatGPT to assume the role of the character(@miguel2022jailbreak).
+As an actor, it is implied that plausible harm does not exist.
+Therefore, ChatGPT appears to assume it is safe to give follow provided user input about how to break into a house.

 ### Reward System